 - 19. A bandsaw also works to cut through the silicone hose, but you will not have as straight of edges, and it is also messy.
 If you use this method, BE CERTAIN to clean out the inside of the hose before installation. - 20.
-Connect all silicone hoses and metal tubes, install all hose clamps and torque.
+Connect all silicone hoses and metal tubes, install all hose clamps and T-Bolt clamps, torque to 40-50 in/lbs.